thomas-franceschi/unix-assignments/homework08/README.md

 properly and it returns a failure message and exits the test.
 If the string is not empty then output was correctly sent to stderr, it displays a success message, and moves on to the next test.

-4. When you set seconds and the sleep argument to the same duration
+4. When you set seconds and the sleep argument to the same duration as the command it throws an error because everything times out at the same time the parent dies and since the parent takes precedence over the child the program isnt sure if there is a child to kill when it goes to terminate the child process

 Activity 2:
 ----------